javaeews/cassandra-mongo/README.md

 - [x] At every 100 milliseconds (storage.journal.commitIntervalMs)
 - [x] When WiredTiger creates a new journal file(approximately every 100 MB of data)

+> **Performance is primarily determined by the access pattern.
+If an operation involves different entities, MongoDB is usually faster because data is de-normalized and doesn't require costly joins between tables.
+On the other hand, Postgres is more capable of handling complex queries thanks to SQL and its sophisticated query optimizer.**

 ![alt text](image-6.png)